-“There are three basic categories of tooth replacement prosthetics: dentures, bridges and implants.”
+“There are two basic categories of tooth replacement prosthetics: bridges and implants.”
 George said.
 “Within each category, there are many variations, but each variety follows the same general structure, varying slightly by materials and design.”

 Each main category of dental device varies in both permanence and cost, but which one you choose depends on many factors, which vary by individual patient.
 So while you may not know which solution is best for your mouth without speaking to your dentist, knowing as much as you can about each appliance can help you make an informed decision when it’s time to decide.

 The next option for tooth replacement is a bridge.
 A bridge is a permanent device that “bridges” across the space that is missing the tooth.
 The bridge is secured to the mouth by creating two crowns on the teeth, flanking the space created by the missing tooth.
 The crowns then fit onto the two shaved down teeth, with a third, center tooth that is attached to the abutting crowns.
 This creates the appearance of successive, natural teeth.
 Because the bridge is permanently secured to the two crowned teeth, it is considered a permanent device, which cannot be removed for cleaning.
 A bridge is treated just as you would natural teeth, taking care to floss between crowned teeth to avoid gum infection.
 A bridge is a great solution for patients with a healthy mouth who are only missing a few teeth.